JovianX/Service-Hub/README.md

 - **Testing and review envriomnents** to allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.

 # How Service Hub works?
 Serivce Hub allows internal users to create services from a catalog.
 The catalog is based on serivce tempaltes that you can create and manage.
 A temaptle defines 4 optinal etlements:
 - **Inputs**  define the user inpus to collecto from the user
 - **Components** define what components should be set up when instantiating the service
 - **Hooks** can run scripts or trigger external APIs and services during diffenreny service lifecycle evetns(create, delete, etc')
 - **Outputs** define the output shown to the users after they create their serivce

 Serivce Hub has native integration with Kubernets,thus components can setup Helm charts, Hooks( such as pre-install, post-delete, etc') can setup Kubernetes Jobs.

+When a user creates a services from the templates catalog, Service Hub generates a web-form UI from the *Inputs* definition, asking the user to provide inputs to complete service creation.
+When the the user provides the input values Service Hub passes the provided values to the Components and hooks, allowing creation of pre-scripted services following inputs end-users provide.

 # 🦄 Features: